KShebek/cbe504/main.typ

 The net rate of reaction also be written out in full as
 $ r = (k_"B "T )/h C^std^(1-m) exp(( Delta S^std^ddagger) / R) exp(-(Delta H^std^ddagger) / (R T)) (gamma_"A " gamma_"B ")/gamma^ddagger conc("A") conc("B"), $<eq:eyring_final_rate>
 or more generally as
-#footnote[In contrast with statements made in G. Lente, "Facts and Alternative Facts in Chemical Kinetics: Remarks About the Kinetic Use of Activities, Termolecular Processes, and Linearization Techniques", _Curr.
-Opin.
-Chem.
-Eng._, 21, 76--83 (2018), rate expressions can indeed be expressed using activities rather than concentrations, as demonstrated throughout this section.]
 $ r = (k_"B "T )/h C^std exp(( Delta S^std^ddagger) / R) exp(-(Delta H^std^ddagger) / (R T)) 1/gamma^ddagger product_(j,nu_j<0) a_(j)^(|nu_j|). $
 For the sake of illustration, we can separate out the various terms in $k$ in analogy with the Arrhenius equation to arrive at
 $